VeriDecs®

 🔍 Deception Indicators:

-Verb Tense: Inconsistent Shift to Present: ...this person strikes me on the shoulder and shoves me inside.
-The narrative begins in the past tense ('was locking') but shifts to the present tense ('strikes', 'shoves') to describe the critical initial action of the assault.
-A truthful account recalled from memory would consistently use the past tense ('struck', 'shoved').
-So What?
-This tense shift indicates that the speaker is likely creating the event in their mind as they speak, rather than recalling it from their memory.
-The action is happening in their 'now' of storytelling, not in the past, which is a classic sign of fabrication.
+The narrative begins in the past tense ('was locking up') but abruptly shifts to the present tense ('strikes', 'shoves') to describe the start of the attack.
+A truthful account is recalled from memory and is told in the past tense.
+This shift indicates the speaker is likely fabricating the event as they are describing it, experiencing it in their mind for the first time.

 🧠 Possessive Reframing Detected